parsa/phylanx-pages/README.md

 # Phylanx Documentation

-This is http://phylanx.stellar-group.org remade with Jekyll
+This is https://phylanx.stellar-group.org/ remade with Jekyll.